Maya's algorithm identifies the trade. Our partner PeakBot submits the order to your brokerage account.

 Done.
 Sit Back.

 Once connected, everything runs automatically.
-Maya sends a signal, PeakBot places the trade.
-No more manual execution — ever.
+Maya sends a signal, PeakBot submits the order to your brokerage.
+No more manual execution,ever.

 What you control on PeakBot's platform